 Worldwide, perinatal transmission accounts for most HIV infections among children.
-In the United States, perinatal transmission has been markedly decreased, by more than 90%, since the mid-1990s [34].
+In the United States, perinatal transmission markedly decreased, by more than 97%, from a peak in 1991 [34].
 Studies have shown the beneficial effect of treating pregnant women and newborns with zidovudine (ZDV) to prevent transmission to the child, resulting in dramatic declines in the incidence of perinatally acquired HIV [35].
 Standard screening of all pregnant women is necessary to reduce transmission of HIV to infants.